Canker Sores: 7 Common Causes, How to Treat & Home Remedies

 Biting your tongue or cheek promotes the appearance of canker sores, which can make simple things like talking, swallowing, and chewing difficult and painful.

-What to do: To care for the canker sores, you can apply medicated creams on the affected area such as triamcinolone dental pastes.
+How to treat: To care for the canker sores, you can apply medicated creams on the affected area such as triamcinolone dental pastes.
 Rinsing your mouth with Stryphnodendron tea is also helpful for healing, as this plant contains has antiseptic properties.

 5. Psychological factors